mririgoyen/hassio-addon-ser2sock/README.md

 The `port` option is the port you would like the serial device to be listening at.
 Remember, if you change the port, be sure it is not already in use!

 ## Home Assistant Configuration
-ser2sock comes up on `local-samba`.
+ser2sock comes up on `local-ser2sock`.
 When configuring a ser2sock device in Home Assistant, you will use that as your `host`.

 ## Known issues and limitations
 * You may only create a socket interface for one serial device.